 If your baby is in childcare, check with your provider regarding their swaddle policy

-Recent guidelines from the National Resource Center for Health and Safety in Child Care and Early Education, the American Academy of Pediatrics and the American Public Health Association provide that swaddling in childcare centers is “unnecessary,” and as a direct result, many states and centers have adopted “no swaddle” policies.418
+Recent guidelines from the National Resource Center for Health and Safety in Child Care and Early Education, the American Academy of Pediatrics, and the American Public Health Association state that swaddling in childcare centers is “not necessary or recommended,” and as a direct result many states and centers have adopted “no swaddle” policies.418

 Some babies love being swaddled, and a cold turkey departure from their swaddle blankets can come as a shock.
 Try a slow transition out of the swaddle.
 Many commercial product blankets act as ‘one arm in one arm out’ swaddles, to help teach sleeping with arms free.
-Once comfortable, move to both arms free while still swaddling your baby’s midsection or using a wearable blanket that provides the same comfort and snugness of the original swaddle.
+Once comfortable, move to both arms free while still swaddling your baby’s midsection or use a wearable blanket that may provide the same comfort and snugness of the original swaddle.